TakeprofitTechnology/ReleaseNotes/EasyMAM MT5.md

 ### Changes
 * All mentions of "master" and "slave" are changed to "money manager" and "investor", respectively, in the code base and Rest API.
 * Investor and Money Manager Views can now be embedded into sites as a single iframe object.
-* Fixed Total Profit calculation in Investor View.
+* Fixed the Total Profit metric calculation in Investor View.

 ## Version 6.20 (17 Oct, 2023)
 ### Changes